Homemade Worcestershire Sauce

 How can I use this recipe?

 Add it to soups, stews, appetizers, chowders, meats, marinades, and pot pies.
 The list is endless, it gives a recipe that flavor none of us can explain, but we can taste it.
 And it’s fabulous.
+Consider using the sauce to marinate your meats rather than just spreading on the meat, or dipping each bite.
+The marinade makes every bite special!

 Are there any health benefits to eating Worcestershire sauce?